yihuaihong/yihuaihong.github.io/_pages/about.md

 # 🔥 News
-- 2025.09: &nbsp;🎉🎉 <span style="color: black; font-weight: bold;">My first NeurIPS!</span> One <span style="color: black; font-weight: bold;">1st-author</span> paper has been accepted to <span style="color: black; font-weight: bold;">NeurIPS 2025</span>!
+- 2025.09: &nbsp;🎉🎉 <span style="color: black; font-weight: bold;">My first NeurIPS!</span> One <span style="color: black; font-weight: bold;">1st-author</span> paper has been accepted to NeurIPS 2025!
 "The Rise of Parameter Specialization for Knowledge Storage in Large Language Models"!
-And I received the NeurIPS 2025 Scholar Award!
-Thanks to the guidance from Prof. Wenxuan Zhang, Dr. Yu Rong, and the help of other collaborators!
+And I received the <span style="color: black; font-weight: bold;">NeurIPS 2025 Scholar Award!</span> Thanks to the guidance from Prof. Wenxuan Zhang, Dr. Yu Rong, and the help of other collaborators!
 See you at San Diego!
 - 2025.08: &nbsp;🎉🎉 One <span style="color: black; font-weight: bold;">1st-author</span> paper and one co-authored paper have been both accepted to <span style="color: black; font-weight: bold;">EMNLP 2025 Main</span>!
 "Intrinsic Evaluation of Unlearning Using Parametric Knowledge Traces"!
 Thanks to the guidance from Prof. Mor Geva, Dr. Shauli Ravfogel, Dr. Lei Yu, and the help of other collaborators!
 - 2025.05: &nbsp;🎉🎉 My <span style="color: black; font-weight: bold;">new 1st-author</span> paper has been accepted to <span style="color: black; font-weight: bold;">ACL 2025 Findings</span>!
 "The Reasoning-Memorization Interplay in Language Models Is Mediated by a Single Direction"!
 Thanks to the guidance from Prof. Zhijing Jin, Dr. Lei Yu and the help of other collaborators.
 See you in Vienna!
 - 2024.09: &nbsp;🎉🎉 My <span style="color: black; font-weight: bold;">two new 1st-author</span> papers both have been accepted to <span style="color: black; font-weight: bold;">EMNLP 2024 Main</span>!
 "Dissecting Fine-Tuning Unlearning in Large Language Models" and "Interpretability-based Tailoblack Knowledge Editing in Transformers"!
 Feel so grateful to all my mentors and collaborators.
 See you in Miami!